guardian/recommendations/pull-requests.md

 A review simply confirms that the pull request addresses its stated problem in a reasonable way and the solution has no obvious problems.

 The ultimate responsibility for the change always lies with the person who submitted the pull request and who releases it to production.

+### DRY

+No-one loves someone who writes the same comment fifteen times on a pull request.
+If there is a recurring issue like naming, code formatting or code structure in a pull request then point one example out and make a general comment explaining there are multiple occurances.

+### Talk is better

+Don't try and hold a conversation in a pull request.
+If you have more than three comments or three paragraphs in a pull request then consider simply talking through the issues with the person who raised the pull request.